How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 Income limits for Medicaid in Virginia depend on your household size and the specific program you’re applying for.

-For adults, the income limit is generally 138% of the federal poverty level.
+Generally, for adults, the limit is set at 138% of the federal poverty level.

 How quickly can I expect to hear back after I apply for Medicaid in VA?

-Virginia Medicaid usually makes a decision within 45 days of getting your application.
+Typically, Virginia Medicaid makes a decision within 45 days after receiving your application.

-If you’re pregnant or have a disability, they may decide faster.
+If you’re pregnant or have a disability, they may expedite the process.

-You’ll get a letter in the mail telling you if you’re approved or not.
+You’ll receive a letter in the mail informing you of your approval status.

-If approved, you’ll also get info about choosing a health plan.
+If approved, the letter will also provide details about choosing a health plan.

 What are the different Medicaid plan options available in Virginia?